rpgreview/papersandpaychecks/pnp.md

 | Perception    | -3    | +4     |  +2   | +3     |

-And for true resistential evil, its hard to go past the wonky wheel trolley
+For true resistential evil, its hard to go past the wonky wheel trolley, whether as a shopping cart, a hand trolley, or anything similar.
+Whilst not exactly the brightest of monsters they are quite cunning and devious.
+They *know* exactly when to turn on the wonk, invariably resulting is a disaster.
+Worse still, as humans have foolishly congregated the trolleys together they have shared their skills and formed a union.
+Based on passing information they have decided to form their own chapter of the International Workers of the World (IWW) simply because their nickname ("the Wobblies").
+They're not too sure of the some of the finer points of anarcho-syndicalism (and woe to the world if they ever do work it out) but they certainly understand the notion of "strike" and "monkey-wrenching".

 **Water Cooler (Eris)**